Java Academy Logo

 What is Microservices Architecture?

-In a microservices architecture, the application is divided into small, independent services, each responsible for a specific business function.
+Microservices architecture divides an application into small, independent services, each handling a specific business function.

 Each service can be developed, deployed, and scaled independently.